Skip to main content

 Activation Lock Transfer

-While Activation Lock will be transferred to Iru Endpoint, all configured apps, profiles, and declarations installed from the original device management service will be removed post-migration.
+While Activation Lock will be transferred to Iru Endpoint, all configured apps, profiles, and declarations installed from the original device management service will be removed post-migration unless app preservation is enabled.
 It’s recommended that admins recreate these resources in Iru Endpoint and assign them to the migrating device’s Blueprint.

 References